bdulac/bdulac.github.io/_posts/2014-12-29-bnf-processing.md

 Limited was my experience in text parsing.
 A first idea was to convert the grammar of BNF in BNF available in the Wikipedia article to ANTLR in order to generate a parser for the transformation tool itself.
 A tank to move move a pineapple was my opinion: I chose to process the initial file in a single class.
 The early ANTLR grammars where generated a few minutes later.
 Unfortunately, these grammars failed generation with ANTLR with many errors in the output.
 I had to write a parser: the BNF BNF to ANTLR manual transformation was finally a good option.
 </p>
 <p>
 A few hours later, my parser did the same job as the single text transformation class.
 And as many errors in the ANTLR output.
 I had a look at the JPQL BNF input.
-Here where is a single mysterious expression that challenged me:
+Here is a single mysterious expression that challenged me:
 </p>
 <pre>{AVG |MAX |MIN |SUM} ([DISTINCT] state_field_path_expression) | COUNT ([DISTINCT] identification_variable | state_field_path_expression | single_valued_association_path_expression)
 </pre>